WWL Tenants - Terms of Use

 Task 1 - Add a new user

-3. In the left navigation menu, under Manage, select Users, then select + New User and Create new user.
+3. On the Users page, select All users, select + New user, and then select Create new user.

 Setting Value

-User name ChrisG
+User principal name ChrisG

-Name Chris Green
+Display Name Chris Green

-5. Mark the Auto-generate password option.
+5. Ensure the Auto-generate password option is marked.

 You will have to change the password upon first login to this account